 You may have noticed that I have left out dosage recommendations for Methylfolate based on each mutation.
 You will find a chart with dosage in the recommended Methylation Support Formula.
 This product aims to correct the MTHFR mutation only and by itself is not usually a correction for most health conditions which is often the result of a combination of factors in which methylation imbalance is one of them.
 For the correction of most health conditions a holistic approach is necessary.
 A non-individualized approach is a major biological stressor.

 Oder a home test kit for MTHFR mutation.

 On a side note, in addition to Folate levels, I always request Vitamin B12, Vitamin D and Homocysteine to be measured.

-Feel free to list your lab levels, your MTHFR mutations and what you think is the correct interpretation in the comment section below.
+Feel free to list your lab results, your MTHFR mutations and what you think is the correct interpretation in the comment section below.
 I will be happy to guide you.